veridonia/whitepaper/Whitepaper.md

   - Participants: A random sample from the top 30% ELO tier of all community members.
   - Decision Criterion: A simple majority finalises the content decision.
   - Outcome: The content is either approved ("publish") or rejected ("do not publish") based on the majority decision.

+---

+## Reputation adjustments are applied independently after each stage.
+This means participants in Stage 1 see their reputations updated based on that round’s outcome, and participants in Stage 2 receive a separate update based on the final decision.

 - **Special Conditions:**